January 21st - February 2nd, 2022

 15 Guests Maximum

-EXPLORER RATE: 8950 per person, based on double occupancy and shared bath at SSL
+EXPLORER RATE: 8950pp, based on DBL occupancy and shared bath at SSL

 NON-EXPLORER RATE: ADD 500

-ADD 500 per person for private bath at SLL (based on double occupancy, limited availability)
+ADD 500pp for private bath at SLL (based on DBL occupancy, limited availability)

 Single supplement available, please inquire